 Robin Pascoe trained as a journalist with the BBC and worked for VisNews, ANP, the NRC and Financieele Dagblad before founding DutchNews.nl in 2006.
-She came to the Netherlands over 30 years ago as an au pair, is married to a Dutchman and has two sons.
-She is not personally on Facebook or Twitter.
-She is a founder member and chairwoman of the International Community Advisory Panel.
+She came to the Netherlands over 30 years ago and is also a founder member and chairwoman of the International Community Advisory Panel.

 Molly Quell is an American, living in Delft, who handles all of the social media for Dutch News.
-She’s a journalist whose background is in digital projects and loves beer and her dog Murphy.
+She’s a journalist whose background is in digital projects and loves beer and her dog.
 You can follow her on Twitter at @mollyquell

 Hanneke Sanou translates columns by established Dutch writers – from Neelie Kroes and Jan Maarten Slagter to Mathijs Bouman and Annemarie van Gaal – for DutchNews.nl.
-She also contributes lists on all sorts of topics to the blog Netherlands by Numbers and is a contributor to the Rough Guide travel book series.
+She also contributes lists of Dutch things to the features section and is a contributor to the Rough Guide travel book series.

 Gordon Darroch is a journalist based in The Hague who contributes news and features to DutchNews.nl, focusing on politics, society, property, legal affairs plus arts & culture.
 Gordon also writes for The Guardian and USA Today and does production and editing work.
 You can follow him on Twitter here.